MarkusH/talk-orm/examples.rst

     <Author: Bill Bryson>

 The difference here, ``first()`` may return ``None`` in case there is no record to return.
-We can see that when we try to select myself as an author:
+We can see that when we try to select me as an author:

 .. code:: python